suncoast-devs/handbook/lessons/career-prep/portfolios.md

 - [Surge](https://surge.sh/)

-**_Note:_** You cannot use PDFs with Surge, so be sure to link to Drive, Dropbox, or another way of sharing a link to a file
+**_Note:_** You cannot use PDFs with Surge, so be sure to link to Drive, Dropbox, or another way of sharing a link to a file.

 ## Resources